Getting Paid by Medicaid for Caring for a Family Member

 Which Medicaid Programs Allow Loved Ones to be Paid as Caregivers?

-Home and Community Based Service Waivers
+Home and Community Based Services Waivers

 HCBS Waivers have a limited number of enrollment spots.
 Once those spots are full, additional eligible applicants are placed on a waitlist.
 Most seniors come off HCBS Waiver waitlists and enroll in the program within two months, but it can take as long as two years.
 Some waitlists are prioritized on a first-come, first-serve basis, some are prioritized by need, and some use different methods.
 It all depends on the specific HCBS Waiver.